MrAhile/K8s-CKA/5-Storage/nfs.md

 6. Create a pod based on alpine:3.15 which mount the content of the PV in /tmp/share.
 Make sure the pod writes your firstname and the date in /tmp/share/index.html every couple of minutes

-The pod can have a specification like the following one:
+The pod can have a specification like the following one (change YOUR_FIRSTNAME with your real name):

 ```
+cat <<EOF | kubectl apply -f -
 apiVersion: v1
 kind: Pod
 metadata: